Blog – Posted on Tuesday, Nov 03

 We’ve compiled a list of our all-time favorite romance novels, from historical regency romance to contemporary novels tackling love in the digital age.
 So whether you’re searching for a how-to guide or cautionary tale (and there are plenty of those), you’re hungry to read the next rom-com blockbuster before it hits Netflix, or you just want to lose yourself in timeless romance tropes, we’ve got you covered! 💘

-If you're feeling overwhelmed by the number of great romance novels out there, why not take our 1-minute quiz to narrow it down quickly and get a personalized romance book recommendation?
+If you're feeling overwhelmed by the number of great romance novels out there, why not take our 30-second quiz to narrow it down quickly and get a personalized romance book recommendation?

 1. Jane Eyre by Charlotte Brontë